-This is ALL THINGS CONSIDERED from NPR News.
+It's WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Laura Sullivan, in for Guy Raz.

 NEIL ARMSTRONG: That's one small step for man, one giant leap for mankind.

 SULLIVAN: Astronaut Neil Armstrong, the first man to walk on the moon.
 He died today at the age of 82 after complications from a heart procedure.
 He was the first of just 12 Americans to step on the moon from 1969 to 1972.